Implementation of interventions

 Summary

-Throughout the first year of his CRE Scholarship, Rik worked with his supervisors Professor Sherrington and Dr Pinheiro, and other CRE collaborators, Professor Naganathan and Dr Taylor, to develop the ethics application and trial protocol.
+Throughout his CRE Scholarship, Rik worked with his supervisors Professor Sherrington and Dr Pinheiro, and other CRE collaborators, Professor Naganathan and Dr Taylor, to develop the ethics application and trial protocol.
 The TOP UP Study received ethics approval from Concord Hospital HREC in May 2021.
-He has commenced recruitment and currently has 55 participants randomised and enjoying the intervention.
+He has commenced recruitment and currently has 242 participants randomised and enjoying the intervention.
 We are fortunate to obtain in-kind support from Whiddon, St Luke’s, and Ashfield Baptist Homes who purchased the iPads and provide aged care staff support to enable the physiotherapy zoom assessments and weekly exercise supervision.
 Working with Professor Delbaere from NeuRA he will be using the StandingTall app in the study to enhance participant exercise adherence.

 It’s Never too Late Video